Oxytocin (song): Critical reception

 In an article written for The Focus, Olivia Olphin said that "Oxytocin" continues "in the vein of previous single 'NDA', with low-fi beats and breathy vocals"; similarly, Ellen Peirson-Hagger of the New Statesman described the track as a "breathy, synth-heavy" song.
 Kate Solomon from i said that it is "all bedroom beats and sighs as Eilish officially enters her femme fatale era".
-Chris Willman of Variety complimented the song, since it "leans in harder on a beat to get you on your feet, it's a welcome breath of hot air", while the Los Angeles Times Mikael Wood said that "[Eilish] rides a jackhammering club groove with giddy menace".
+Chris Willman of Variety complimented the song, since it "leans in harder on a beat to get you on your feet, it's a welcome breath of hot air", while the Los Angeles Timess Mikael Wood said that "[Eilish] rides a jackhammering club groove with giddy menace".
 Alex Swhear from Flood Magazine said that the track "nods at the sharp-edged propulsion of her early singles just as the listener becomes convinced that sort of thing won't be arriving".
 "Oxytocin" has been described as a "banger" by Salvatore Maicki of The Fader and Stuart Derdeyn of Vancouver Sun.
 Ahlgrim of Insider said that the track reminds her of a "neon-lit club" with "Eilish in the center"—"powerful and magnetic"—comparing it to the energy consumed by a supermassive black hole.
 In AllMusic, Neil Z. Yeung opined that the track "[throbs] to life with deep bass and a thick beat", calling it "lustful" and a "club hit in the making".
 Ed Power of The Quietus wrote that "[Eilish] radiates a nightmarish menace.
 It's half banger, half bad dream from which you cannot awaken".
-For Atwood Magazine, Mariel Fechik described the song as a "dark club track", and depicted that it adds "much needed gut-punch to the album's first half".
+For Atwood Magazine, Mariel Fechik described the song as a "dark club track" and depicted that it adds a "much needed gut-punch to the album's first half".
 Pastes Jason Friedman called the song the "steamiest and sexiest track the songwriter has released thus far", which contains the same "energic magic" that defined Eilish's biggest hits "promising to demolish nightclub dance-floors when (if?) we get to make a truly safe return".
 Writing for MTV, Athena Serrano opined that "this is the perfect song to get your grind on".
 Miranda Sawyer from The Guardian said that the song reminds her of "dark clubs at 3am".
-Naming the track "ethereal" and "unexpected album highlight," Holly Mosley of Contact Music wrote that it "make[s] us yearn for the dance floor".
-It has been labelled as a "bop" and "whiplash" with a "skull-gripping beat" and "a bit forced techno spirit" by Jordi Bardají from Jenesaispop.
+Naming the track "ethereal" and an "unexpected album highlight", Holly Mosley of Contact Music wrote that it "make[s] us yearn for the dance floor".
+It has been labeled as a "bop" and "whiplash" with a "skull-gripping beat" and "a bit forced techno spirit" by Jordi Bardají from Jenesaispop.

 Music commentary compared "Oxytocin" to works of various artists, including acts like Grimes (left) and Timbaland (right).